 - b.
 The Agency, at its sole discretion, may add and/or change required performance measures based on state and federal quality initiatives.
 These measures may include, but are not limited to, Medicare measures related to nursing home care and home-based care.
 Examples of measures that may be included are avoidable hospitalizations; hospital readmissions; prevalence of pressure ulcers; prevalence of use of restraints; rates of antipsychotic drug use; prevalence of dehydration among enrollees; and prevalence of Baker Act-related hospitalizations. - c.
-The first Performance Measure Report is due to the Agency no later than July 1, 2014, covering the measurement period of calendar year 2013.
-Due to continuous enrollment requirements, several measures will not be reported for calendar year 2013.
-The measures that some managed care plans should be able to report are: - (1) Face-to-Face Encounters (managed care plans with at least three (3) months of enrollment); - (2) Case Manager Training (managed care plans with case managers employed ninety (90) days or more as of December 31, 2013); - (3) Timeliness of Services (managed care plans with at least one month of enrollment).
+For Required Record Documentation (RRD), the Freedom of Choice form component will not be reported until the July 1, 2016 performance measure report and subsequent performance measure reports.